vincentadam87/vincentadam87.github.io/index.md

 layout: home
 ---

-I'm currently a PhD candidate at the [Gatsby Computational neuroscience Unit](http://www.gatsby.ucl.ac.uk/).
+I just completed a PhD candidate at the [Gatsby Computational neuroscience Unit](http://www.gatsby.ucl.ac.uk/).
-I have a broad interest in cognitive science and probabilistic machine learning.
+I have a broad interest in cognitive science, probabilistic machine learning and approximate inference.
 In my thesis work, I focused on auditory perception and explored how Bayesian theories of perception could account for various perceptual phenomena revealed in controlled psychophysical experiments.
 I also developped non-parametric methods for statistical data analysis.
  <br />
 <br />